gnmmarechal/frankenupdater/README.md

 #Please, only open issues if you want to help.
 Opening an issue to say  "using a frankenfirmware is stupid" is stupid and pointless.
+This is an option like any other, and it is not "stupid" under certain circumstances.

 Cya.